 For these services, Raymond James and Griffin each received retainer fees of \$150,000, for a total of \$300,000.
 We will pay Raymond James and Griffin an investment fee equal to 3.0% of the funds provided through the standby purchaser, which fee shall be allocated 75% to Raymond James and 25% to Griffin.
 Upon closing of the subscription offering, we will pay Raymond James a marketing fee equal to 1.0% of the aggregate dollar value of all shares of the Company's common stock sold through the subscription offering, excluding subscriptions by the directors and officers of Members Mutual.
+Upon closing of the community offering, we will pay Raymond James and Griffin a marketing fee equal to 3.0% of the aggregate value of shares purchased by persons identified by the Standby Purchaser and 6.0% of the aggregate value of shares purchased by other persons in the community offering, which shall be allocated 75% to Raymond James and 25% to Griffin.
 We have also paid Raymond James a non-refundable cash fee of \$25,000 to serve as our records agent.
 Any retainer fees previously paid will be credited toward any investment fee payable.